Zav141DJacob/multiplayer-fps/README.md

 ## Main menu guide:
 ### Quick Play
-Connects to server on localhost with default username
+Connects to default server, you will most likely want to click this.

 ### Join Server
 Allows you to choose a server by IP or domain and assign yourself a username, ``fps.catnip.ee:1337`` to join the publicly hosted server.

 ### Host server
-Helps you host server on localhost via GUI
+Helps you host server locally via GUI

 ## Game controls:
 - WASD to walk around